Welcome to KCCEN, the

 The Resilient Activist’s mission is to build resilience, optimism, and hope in response to the impact of the climate crisis by providing community, stress-relief, and nature-connected programming that will support positive ecological change.

-Diversity, equity, and inclusion are an important focus for our work.
+Expanding justice, equity, diversity, and inclusion are an important focus for our work.

 We know how disproportionately communities of color and low incomes are impacted by climate change and environmental destruction, and we recognize the emotional impact this has on all stakeholders.